webequate/webequate/README.md

 ## Senior Software Engineer - Front End / Full Stack
 Hello!
 My name is Allen and I am a senior software engineer based in Denver, Colorado.
 <br><br>
-I am actively looking for a new opportunity as a remote Front End Software Engineer or Full Stack Software Engineer!
+I am actively looking for a new opportunity as a remote **Front End Software Engineer** or **Full Stack Software Engineer**!
 <br><br>
 I have 20+ years of experience working in many different tech stacks.
-I am currently most familiar with JavaScript / TypeScript, React / Redux / Next.js, and HTML / CSS in various environments, including Node.js, PHP, and Java.
+I am currently most familiar with **JavaScript / TypeScript**, **React / Redux / Next.js**, and **HTML / CSS** in various environments, including **Node.js**, **PHP**, and **Java**.
 I have worked in a wide range of industries, and in companies and teams of various sizes.
 <br><br>
-I recently spent a year contracting with a team at Etsy which helped product engineers to use more modern front end development practices.
-By providing server-side rendering of React component islands, able to communicate through a shared Redux store, we facilitated the building of enhanced user experiences for Etsy customers, while still maintaining fast page load times, made possible by on-demand hydration of static content with interactive features.
+I recently spent a year contracting with a team at **Etsy** which helped product engineers to use more modern front end development practices.
+By providing server-side rendering of **React** component islands, able to communicate through a shared **Redux** store, we facilitated the building of enhanced user experiences for Etsy customers, while still maintaining fast page load times, made possible by on-demand hydration of static content with interactive features.
 <br><br>
-In the months since Etsy, I have focused mostly on my own business, WebEquate.
-I have been rebuilding websites previously built with PHP and MySQL, instead using Next.js, React, TypeScript, MongoDB, and TailwindCSS, to modernize web development workflow, streamline site updates, and enhance site speed.
+In the months since Etsy, I have focused mostly on my own business, **WebEquate**.
+I have been rebuilding websites previously built with **PHP** and **MySQL**, instead using **Next.js**, **React**, **TypeScript**, **MongoDB**, and **TailwindCSS**, to modernize web development workflow, streamline site updates, and enhance site speed.
 <br><br>
 Now I am seeking a new full-time or part-time role, with a strong preference for fully remote.
 I am open to contract or employee roles.
 <br><br>
-Note:  Most of my projects have been proprietary, are stored elsewhere, or cannot be made public.
+**Note:**  Most of my projects have been proprietary, are stored elsewhere, or cannot be made public.
 But, I am working gradually on being able to provide more public respositories here.
 <br><br>
-## Connect with me
+### Connect with me
 <a href="https://www.linkedin.com/in/allenhjohnson">
   <img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://www.facebook.com/webequate/">